Orb-H/test_generator/HSKIM_DataStructure_1/README.md

 **Don't judge your answer with just file size!
-File format might be different from me and you!**
+File format might be different each other!**

 - input1.txt (3.81MB)
   - n: 1000